danehans/cilium-demos/ipv6/ciliumcon-eu-2024/README.md

 cilium status --wait
 ```

 Cilium is now running in the cluster.

-Due to `autoDirectNodeRoutes` each node has learned how to reach the podCIDR of
-other nodes.

 Verify the routing table of the control plane node:

 ```sh
 docker exec kind-control-plane ip -6 route | grep "fd00:10:244:1::/64"